Aztec Gods and What They Symbolized (A List)

 Symbol of warriors and sacrifice.

 Tonatiuh was a sun god and a patron of warriors.
-He ruled the east He required blood and sacrifices in order to protect and nourish the people.
+He ruled the east and required blood and sacrifices in order to to keep moving across the sky and to protect and nourish the people.
 Tonatiuh demanded ritualistic sacrifices to prevent evil and darkness from entering the world.
-His many warriors brought war prisoners to be sacrificed.

 In Aztec mythology, he is depicted as a sun disk, or as a man with a sun disk on his back.